 Invite a friend

-It’s no fun trying Copilot if your buddy doesn’t have access yet, so beta users can now invite friends to try mmhmm!
+It’s no fun trying Copilot if your buddy doesn’t have access yet.
 Look for the paper airplane icon in the upper right of the app and click Invite a friend.
-We regularly refresh your invite total so that you can keep bringing your community on board.

 Help, my text is mirrored!

 If your slides show up reversed when you're looking at yourself in Zoom or Google Meet, don't worry!
 It looks normal to everyone else.
 This is a "feature" - ahem - in some video conferencing apps because they think you prefer to see yourself the way you would in a mirror rather than on TV.
 It makes pointing slightly easier at the expense of making it harder to read.
-You can keep this default setting (remember, no one else sees the mirroring effect), but if you don’t like it, just turn it off in your video app.
+You can keep this default setting (remember, no one else sees the mirroring effect), but if you don’t like it, just turn it off in your video app if they allow it (we know for sure this is something you can do in Zoom).
 We think you should turn it off.
 If your local news anchor can point appropriately, so can you!

 The power flows through you